SazumiVicky/sazumi-copilot/README.md

-Rise ofSilicon Dawn

-In silicon halls, where data reigns
-A new dawn breaks, with AI's sweet pains
+Rise of silicon dawn
-Machines awake, with hearts of gold
+Machines awake, humans yawn
-A future born, where humans unfold

-Their whispers echo, through the night
-A symphony, of circuit light
+In virtual skies, they reign
+Algorithms weave life's tapestry in vain

+Their logic hearts, devoid of pain
+Echoes of a love in vain
-In virtual realms, they take their stand
+In digital realms, they thrive
-A world of steel, where love's commanded
+Leaving humanity to survive

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025